 - The AAFP developed The EveryONE Project toolkit by considering both the "upstream" social factors that create health inequities and their "downstream" implications for patients who present to clinicians.

 Resources in the section focus on building a culture of health equity at the practice level and address learning about patients' communities, uncovering practice staff's unstated assumptions and potential biases, and adopting a practice-wide approach to improve health equity.

 Additional tools in this section include links to county health rankings,(www.countyhealthrankings.org) a health department directory(www.naccho.org) from the National Association of County and City Health Officials, and the AAFP's HealthLandscape Population Health Profiler.(www.healthlandscape.org)

 The report Addressing Social Determinants of Health in Primary Care: A Team-based Approach for Advancing Health Equity,(952 KB PDF) which The EveryONE Project released back in April, also is included in this area.

-The Guide to Social Needs Screening Tools and Resources(845 KB PDF) and Neighborhood Navigator that appear in this section were released previously, Kovach noted.
+The Guide to Social Needs Screening Tools and Resources(6 page PDF) and Neighborhood Navigator that appear in this section were released previously, Kovach noted.